Christinaw97/corryvreckan/src/modules/MaskCreator/README.md

 It uses a local estimate of the expected hit rate to find pixels that are a certain number of standard deviations away from this estimate.
 The second method, `frequency`, is a simple cut on a global pixel firing frequency which masks pixels with a hit rate larger than `frequency_cut` times the mean global hit rate.
 The bare occupancy is adjusted to account for pixel area in detectors with non-identical pixels (e.g. `PixelModuleDetector` and `RadialStripDetector`).
-The third method, 'dead', simply masks all pixels without any recorded hits and adds them to the mask file similar to the 'mask_dead_pixels' flag.
+The third method, `dead`, simply masks all pixels without any recorded hits and adds them to the mask file similar to the `mask_dead_pixels` flag.
 Unlike this flag it however ignores any sort of noise masking method.
 This can be useful when pixels in the chip were masked before data acquisition and appear as unresponsive in the data set.

 The module appends the pixels to be masked to the mask files provided in the geometry file for each device.
 If no mask file is specified there, a new file `mask_<detector_name>.txt` is created in the globally configured output directory.